Who is the Santa Clarita Valley Sanitation District

 The State is requiring the Valley to reduce the chloride (salt) levels in the treated wastewater discharged to the Santa Clara River and has set strict deadlines that the Valley must meet.
 Salt levels in the Valley's treated sewage are above the State-mandated chloride limit because homeowners and businesses add salt to the Valley's sewage system every day through use of soaps, detergents and cleaning products.
 All of these contain high amounts of chloride, a form of salt.

-For over 10 years, we’ve repeatedly and aggressively challenged the State’s chloride (salt) limit and deadlines.
-A detailed chronology of the actions we’ve taken to protect our ratepayers and the State’s rationale for the limit is provided under Key Events Timeline.
-Despite our best efforts, the State has rejected all of our challenges and affirmed the scientific studies used to set the chloride limit (see Summary of Scientific Review Process).
+For over 10 years, we have repeatedly and aggressively challenged the State’s chloride (salt) limit and deadlines.
+Despite our best efforts, the State rejected all of our challenges and affirmed the scientific studies used to set the chloride limit (see Summary of Scientific Review Process).
 The State subsequently fined the Santa Clarita Valley $225,000 for failing to comply with the State-mandated chloride limit.
 This fine was paid by you, the ratepayers, through the existing service charge program.

 Given the State’s position, one possible option would have been to file a lawsuit.
 We hired independent legal counsel who specializes in environmental law to evaluate the chances of success.
 Based on the court record, they determined that this kind of lawsuit has little to no chance of success, would be costly to ratepayers, would result in steep State fines, and would not eliminate the Valley’s obligation to comply with the State’s chloride limit.
 After careful consideration, it was determined that this course of action would pose a very high risk to our ratepayers (see Common Misconceptions About Litigation).